yandooo/graphql-spring-boot/README.md

 * `graphql-spring-boot-starter` to turn your boot application into GraphQL server (see [graphql-java-servlet](https://github.com/graphql-java-kickstart/graphql-java-servlet))
 * `altair-spring-boot-starter`to embed `Altair` tool for schema introspection and query debugging (see [altair](https://github.com/imolorhe/altair))
 * `graphiql-spring-boot-starter`to embed `GraphiQL` tool for schema introspection and query debugging (see [graphiql](https://github.com/graphql/graphiql))
+* `playground-spring-boot-starter`to embed `GraphQL Playground` tool for schema introspection and query debugging (see [GraphQL Playground](https://github.com/prisma/graphql-playground))
 * `voyager-spring-boot-starter`to embed `Voyager` tool for visually explore GraphQL APIs as an interactive graph (see [voyger](https://github.com/APIs-guru/graphql-voyager))

 # Requirements and Downloads